 The PID number appears also on the daily and monthly payout reports that we sent you via email.
-You can also find the PID number in your Sales History in the SumUp App and in your SumUp Account at sumup.me.
+You can also find the PID number in the Sales tab of the SumUp App and in your SumUp Account at sumup.me.

 Payout on Customer's Bank Statement

 As a general rule the descriptor should look like this:

 The ‘merchant business name’ is the business name provided by you, the merchant, during the registration process.